wso2/open-mcp-auth-proxy/README.md

 ### Quick Start

-Allows you to just enable authorization for your MCP server with the preconfigured auth provider powered by Asgardeo.
+Allows you to just enable authentication and authorization for your MCP server with the preconfigured auth provider powered by Asgardeo.

 If you don’t have an MCP server, follow the instructions given here to start your own MCP server for testing purposes.
 1. Download [sample MCP server](resources/echo_server.py)